pocl/pocl/README.md

     llvm-${LLVM_VERSION}-dev
 ```

-For LLVM 18 and above also `libpolly-${LLVM_VERSION}-dev libzstd-dev` are
-needed for static LLVM linkage.

 If your distro does not package the version of LLVM you wish to build against
 you might want to set up the
 [upstream LLVM package repository](https://apt.llvm.org/).

+If LLVM is linked to PoCL statically (-DSTATIC_LLVM=ON cmake option), then
+the `libpolly-${LLVM_VERSION}-dev libzstd-dev` packages might be also needed
+(at least on Ubuntu 22.04 with packages from apt.llvm.org).

 ### Configure & Build